Deepak-Venkateshvaran/portfolio/_pages/publications.md

 ## Science Policy

+Deepak Venkateshvaran, **DSIT Green Paper** (2024)
+*Battery-free Energy - Harvesting clean energy from ambient sources*
+Commissioned by Liam Izod, Head of Technology Growth

+Deepak Venkateshvaran, Stephanie Kitchen, Michael Watson, **DSIT Green Paper** (2025)
 *Two decades of graphene*
-Deepak Venkateshvaran, Stephanie Kitchen, Michael Watson, **DSIT Green Paper** (2025)
-Commissioned by Caroline France - Head of Technology Growth
+Commissioned by Caroline France, Head of Technology Growth

-*Battery-free Energy - Harvesting clean energy from ambient sources*
-Deepak Venkateshvaran, **DSIT Green Paper** (2024)
-Commissioned by Liam Izod - Head of Technology Growth

 ---
 From a publication standpoint, here are some guidelines on how research is starting to be evaluated: [DORA](https://sfdora.org/read/)